Over the past year, we’ve been supporting our K2 Ambassador, Sophie Radcliffe get ready for some of the inspirational challenges she’s taken on.

 I suffer from doubts and worries in the build up to a massive challenge.
 I question whether I can really do it, whether I’ve done enough training and I can worry about the things that can go wrong during the race.

-I set myself the challenge to work on this and develop a strong, focused and confident state of mental readiness before the Vertical KM.
+I set myself the challenge to mentally prepare by working on this and develop a strong, focused and confident state of mental readiness before the Vertical KM.

 I worked with K2’s coaches and used some of the brilliant content in The Performance Room to change my approach.
 When it comes to crunch time, my goal is for my mind to be in the right place to tackle the challenge and do justice to all the training I’ve done!